notHulK11/CantoCaptions/README.md

 # CantoCaptions

 ## Overview
+This is a project that aims to collect and create accurate written Cantonese subtitles for educational purposes.
+Accurate subtitles are those that match the spoken dialogue.
+Written Cantonese is the written form of the Cantonese language that contrasts with what is typically used, known as Standard Written Chinese.
+Written Cantonese subtitles are seldom used but are very powerful learning resources.

+If you would like to contribute to transcripts or subtitles, make a donation, find out about current projects, or simply learn more, please join our [Discord](https://discord.gg/Eh7XCENw4t) server.

-This is a repository of accurate written Cantonese subtitles for educational purposes.
-The subtitles try to stick to the outlined conventions but this is a work in progress and many subtitles may follow them in part or in some cases diverge completely.
+[!NOTE] The subtitles try to stick to the outlined conventions but this is a work in progress and many subtitles may follow them in part or in some cases diverge completely.

+### Fonts
+Since many of the characters used in these subtitles fall outside the coverage of typical fonts, it is **highly** recommended that you install a Cantonese specific font.
+We recommend installing one of the fonts from https://github.com/chiron-fonts/chiron-hei-hk.

 ## Conventions
 These are the official conventions that this project aims to use.
 If you would like to contribute, we would greatly appreciate keeping to them as much as you can.